1. Choose a place to search

 Patent searching is an ART, not a SCIENCE.
 While there is a suggested strategy, there are also other ways to approach it and further resources provided with each patent document that may lead you down a path to new discoveries.
 You may look at the "Patent Citations" to see what patents and publications led up to this invention or "Cited By" to see patents and publications that were published afterward (more recently developed).
 You could also conduct a new search using known companies or inventors who might own patents in the industry to see what your competition is coming up with.

 "Prior Art" is essentially what is already known to the public.
 That can include patents or patent applications, books, articles, and other publications.
 Unfortunately, inventors sometimes disclose their invention when they publish their research or next steps in their research and that can be prior art as well.
-Prior art can also include online content such as websites, social media, YouTube videos, blogs, etc. It can include public disclosures such as trade show demonstrations, class presentations, etc. If an invention is already known to the public, then the patent office could not say that it is "new" in a patent application.
+Prior art can also include online content such as websites, social media, YouTube videos, blogs, etc. It can include public disclosures such as trade show demonstrations, class presentations, etc. If an invention is already known to the public, then the patent office could not say that it meets the "new" requirement for patent eligibility.
 In order for a patent application to be granted, the invention must be new, useful, and non-obvious.
 If you are the inventor and also the person disclosing your invention, you have one year to file your patent application in the U.S. without having the disclosure prevent your application from moving forward.
 However, foreign countries do not allow this one-year window of time for a public disclosure, so if you intend to file in other countries, it is safer to file before a disclosure.

 Considering that prior art is encompassing all that is publicly known, it is generally a good idea to search patents, patent applications, and print publications at least.
 If you are a WSU student, faculty, or staff, you may access library databases off-campus.
 If you are not affiliated with WSU, you may still visit our Ablah Library at WSU to use community user computers to access these same databases.